mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

    To get a list of the compliance search actions, you can run the `Get-ComplianceSearchAction` cmdlet.
 Purge actions are identified by `_Purge` appended to the search name.

-## Use Exchange Online and Security & Compliance Center PowerShell to clean up the Recoverable Items folder for mailboxes that are placed on hold or have single item recovery enabled
+## Use Exchange Online and Security & Compliance PowerShell to clean up the Recoverable Items folder for mailboxes that are placed on hold or have single item recovery enabled

 This scenario is fully covered in the article [Delete items in the Recoverable Items folder of cloud mailbox's on hold](/microsoft-365/compliance/delete-items-in-the-recoverable-items-folder-of-mailboxes-on-hold).

 ## How do you know this worked?

-To verify that you've successfully deleted items from the Recoverable Items folder of a mailbox, use the [Get-MailboxFolderStatistics](/powershell/module/exchange/get-mailboxfolderstatistics) cmdlet in [Exchange Online PowerShell](/powershell/exchange/exchange-online-powershell) to check the size and number of items in the Recoverable Items folder.
+To verify that you've successfully deleted items from the Recoverable Items folder of a mailbox, use the [Get-MailboxFolderStatistics](/powershell/module/exchange/get-mailboxfolderstatistics) cmdlet in [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell) to check the size and number of items in the Recoverable Items folder.
 You can compare these statistics with the ones you collected in Step 1.

 Run the following command to get the current size and the total number of items in folders and subfolders in the Recoverable Items folder in the user's primary mailbox.